-- Develop an eLearning syllabus for each course; - Develop quality course materials and presentations for each course; - Commit to developing an awareness of eLearning techniques and issues through participation in workshops and conferences; - Regularly participate in eLearning faculty meeting(s) which are coordinated by the eLearning coordinator; - Provide eLearning students with a course orientation at the beginning of each semester; - Mentor new faculty to the eLearning program; - Maintain all course records as required by the college; - Additional hours should be maintained by e-mail, chat room, discussion groups, phone, zoom, regular mail, etc. and must be clearly stated within the course site. - Support the eLearning student by serving as a link to other campus contacts; - Complete all required survey evaluations; - Communicate and coordinate activities with the eLearning coordinator.
+- Develop an eLearning syllabus for each course; - Develop quality course materials and presentations for each course; - Commit to developing an awareness of eLearning techniques and issues through participation in workshops and conferences; - Follow the RSI guidelines - Regularly participate in eLearning faculty meeting(s) which are coordinated by the eLearning coordinator; - Provide eLearning students with a course orientation at the beginning of each semester; - Mentor new faculty to the eLearning program; - Maintain all course records as required by the college; - Maintain regular contact hours by e-mail, chat room, discussion groups, phone, zoom, regular mail, etc. and must be clearly stated within the course site. - Support the eLearning student by serving as a link to other campus contacts; - Complete all required survey evaluations; - Communicate and coordinate activities with the eLearning coordinator.